This product is successfully added to your cart

 Gerard Mercator (1512 – 1594)

-Gerard Mercator was born as Gerard de Cremere in Rupelmonde (near Antwerp) on 5 March 1512.
+Gerard Mercator was born Gerard de Cremere in Rupelmonde (near Antwerp) on 5 March 1512.

 After spending a few years in Antwerp, he returned to Louvain in c.
 1535, where he took courses in mathematics under Gemma Frisius.
-Soon he was recognised as an expert on the construction of mathematical instruments, as a land surveyor and, after 1537, as a cartographer.
-He drew his income from these activities after his marriage on 3 August 1536.
-He also qualified himself as a copper-engraver; he was the first in history to introduce italic handwriting to this trade.
-The first maps, drawn and engraved by Gerard Mercator, are Palestine, 1537; the world in double heart-shaped projection, 1538; and Flanders, 1540.
+Soon, he was recognised as an expert on the construction of mathematical instruments, as a land surveyor and, after 1537, as a cartographer.
+He drew his income from these activities after his marriage on August 3, 1536.
+He also qualified himself as a copper engraver, the first to introduce italic handwriting to this trade.
+The first maps, drawn and engraved by Gerard Mercator, are Palestine, 1537; the World in double heart-shaped projection, 1538; and Flanders, 1540.

-Shortly after the publication of the second part of his map book (not yet called Atlas) with the maps of Italy (1589), he had a stroke that brought an end to his highly great productivity.
+Shortly after the publication of the second part of his map book (not yet called Atlas) with the maps of Italy (1589), he had a stroke that ended his highly significant productivity.
 The great man passed away on 2 December 1594, leaving the responsibility of finishing the map book to his son Rumold.
 The final part of it appeared in 1595.
 Its title is Pars Altera, and it constitutes an essential part of what was then called Mercator’s Atlas.

 The map of Europe and the world map in the Atlas are by Rumold Mercator.
 After Rumold died in 1599, the Atlas was reissued in 1602.